evemonk/errbit-ng/README.md

 * Modern Ruby on Rails 6.1.
 7.0+ upgrade in progress.
 * First Class JRuby support (in progress).
 For errbit-ng itself on jruby and applications running on jruby.

+## Fork goals

+* Keep errbit (as errbit-ng) still up and running with support
+* Keep application on fresh Ruby
+* Keep application on fresh Ruby on Rails
+* Make sure that You can live on latest stable tag from Docker Hub.
+With security and any important (or not so) fixes.

 ## Migration from errbit

 Official docker images: [hub.docker.com](https://hub.docker.com/r/biow0lf/errbit-ng)